RICE IS SOMEWHAT TOXIC TODAY

 By Dr. Lawrence Wilson

-© October 2014, L.D.
+© December 2018, L.D.
 Wilson Consultants, Inc.

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 Does this affect organically grown rice?
 The unfortunate answer is yes.
-Please avoid this product as well, at least for now.

 What are the symptoms of arsenic poisoning from eating rice?
 Symptoms can include fatigue, malaise, digestive upset or other rather vague symptoms.

 Can one taste or smell the contaminated rice?
 No.